 How to pay your marriage licence fee

 Registry Offices will accept over the counter payments by cheque, cash, New Zealand money order or, in most offices credit card and EFTPOS.

 If you are sending the fee by post from outside New Zealand, payment can be made by way of a bank draft (i.e. a bank cheque, which can be purchased at most banks) in New Zealand dollars.
 Who you make the cheque payable to depends on the Registry Office you intend to send your application to.
 Please see 'Cheque payments for a New Zealand marriage licence or New Zealand civil union licence' for further information.

-Collecting and Using Your Marriage LicenceA marriage licence is normally issued no sooner than three calendar days (e.g. it may sometimes be four or five days) after the completed Notice of Intended Marriage form is submitted and the fee has been paid.
+Collecting and Using Your Marriage LicenceA marriage licence is normally issued no sooner than 3 calendar days (e.g. it may sometimes be 4 or 5 days) after the completed Notice of Intended Marriage form is submitted and the fee has been paid.

 If you change your venue before the marriage has taken place, you must advise the Registry Office from where your licence was obtained.

 At the conclusion of the ceremony you will be handed a signed copy of one of the 'Copy of Particulars of Marriage'.
 The other copy will be returned to the issuing Registrar by your marriage celebrant.